 Selecting your destination

-In most cases, parents will have to eschew their first choice destination in exchange for less logistically-demanding locations.
+In most cases, parents must eschew their first choice destination in exchange for less logistically demanding locations.
 That 8-hour road trip around the Olympic Peninsula Loop may have to wait until Bethany can sit through the ride without screaming like a banshee.

-Thinking that hike to Mammoth Cave in Kentucky is family-friendly enough?
+Thinking that a hike to Mammoth Cave in Kentucky is family-friendly enough?
 Wait till Johnny has to pee.
 The best American road trips with kids are those with carefully selected destinations with your children in mind.
-Mentally list down each of your kid’s quirks and imagine how they’ll behave throughout the entire journey.
-Now pick a location based on that.
+Mentally list your kid’s quirks and imagine how they’ll behave throughout the journey.
+Now, pick a location based on that.

-Since road trips don’t happen all too often, your kids are safe from serious long term consequences.
+Since road trips don’t happen often, your kids are safe from serious long-term consequences.
 Rules can be laid back down once the road trip is over.

 2. Skimping on better comforts

 Some of us are working with a tight budget, and that’s okay.
 But if you can afford to splurge on better comforts, traveling with younger children is the right time.
 That power bank you’ve been eyeing for days may be super expensive, but think of your fifth hour on the road with a child and a dead iPad.

 If you’ve ever used a stroller with wheels that have their own lives, you know how the right gear matters when getting around with children.

 If you take many stops on your road trips with kids, consider buying a good stroller with sturdy wheels and enough storage space for snacks and necessities.